Elizabeth I: Infancy

 Elizabeth's parents, Henry VIII and Anne Boleyn.
 Anne was executed within three years of Elizabeth's birth.

-Elizabeth was born at Greenwich Palace on 7 September 1533 and was named after her grandmothers, Elizabeth of York and Lady Elizabeth Howard.
+Elizabeth was born on 7 September 1533 at Greenwich Palace and was named after her grandmothers, Elizabeth of York and Lady Elizabeth Howard.
 She was the second child of Henry VIII of England born in wedlock to survive infancy.
 Her mother was Henry VIII's second wife, Anne Boleyn.
 At birth, Elizabeth was the heir presumptive to the English throne.
 Her elder half-sister Mary had lost her position as a legitimate heir when Henry annulled his marriage to Mary's mother, Catherine of Aragon, to marry Anne, with the intent to sire a male heir and ensure the Tudor succession.
-She was baptised on 10 September 1533, and her godparents were Thomas Cranmer, Archbishop of Canterbury; Henry Courtenay, Marquess of Exeter; Elizabeth Stafford, Duchess of Norfolk; and Margaret Wotton, Dowager Marchioness of Dorset.
+She was baptised on 10 September, and her godparents were Thomas Cranmer, Archbishop of Canterbury; Henry Courtenay, Marquess of Exeter; Elizabeth Stafford, Duchess of Norfolk; and Margaret Wotton, Dowager Marchioness of Dorset.
 A canopy was carried at the ceremony over the infant by her uncle George Boleyn, Viscount Rochford; John Hussey, Baron Hussey of Sleaford; Lord Thomas Howard; and William Howard, Baron Howard of Effingham.

 Elizabeth was two years and eight months old when her mother was beheaded on 19 May 1536, four months after Catherine of Aragon's death from natural causes.
 Elizabeth was declared illegitimate and deprived of her place in the royal succession.
 (Note: An Act of July 1536 stated that Elizabeth was "illegitimate ... and utterly foreclosed, excluded and banned to claim, challenge, or demand any inheritance as lawful heir ... to [the King] by lineal descent".)
 Eleven days after Anne Boleyn's execution, Henry married Jane Seymour.
 Queen Jane died the next year shortly after the birth of their son, Edward, who was the undisputed heir apparent to the throne.
 Elizabeth was placed in her half-brother's household and carried the chrisom, or baptismal cloth, at his christening.